-Abstract- Physical unclonable functions (PUFs) can store secret keys in integrated circuits by exploiting the uncontrollable randomness due to manufacturing process variations.
+Abstract-Physical unclonable functions (PUFs) can store secret keys in integrated circuits (ICs) by exploiting the uncontrollable randomness due to manufacturing process variations.
 These PUFs can be used for authentication of devices and for key generation in security applications.
-This paper presents a rigorous statistical analysis of various types of multiplexer PUFs including the MUX PUF, the feed-forward MUX PUF, the modified feed-forward MUX PUF, and multiplexer-demultiplexer (MUX/DeMUX) PUF.
+This paper presents a rigorous statistical analysis of various types of multiplexer-based (MUX-based) PUFs including the original MUX PUF, the feedforward MUX PUFs, the modified feed-forward MUX PUFs, and multiplexer-demultiplexer (MUX/DeMUX) PUF.
 The modified feed-forward MUX PUF structure is a new structure that is introduced in this paper.
 Three types of feed-forward PUFs are analyzed in this paper.
-These include feed-forward overlap, feed-forward cascade and feed-forward separate.
-The performance analysis quantifies interchip and intra-chip variations as a function of the number of stages for different PUFs, the process variation variance, the environmental noise variance, and the arbiter skew.
+These include feed-forward overlap, feedforward cascade and feed-forward separate.
+The performance analysis quantifies inter-chip and intra-chip variations as a function of the number of stages, the process variation variance, the environmental noise variance, and the arbiter skew for different PUFs.
 Three other metrics of performance are also introduced and analyzed in this paper; these include reliability, uniqueness and randomness.
 A PUF is more reliable if it has less intra-chip variation.
-A PUF is more unique if the inter-chip variation is closer to 50%.
+A PUF is more unique if the interchip variation is closer to 50%.
 A PUF is more random if its response bit is 0 or 1 with equal probability.
-Our statistical analysis shows that the intrachip variation is less dependent on the number of stages, N, if N is greater than 10.
+Our statistical analysis shows that the intra-chip variation is less dependent on the number of stages, N, if N is greater than 10.
 However, the inter-chip variation is dependent on N if N is less than 100.
-It is shown that the feedforward PUFs have higher intra-chip variation than MUX PUFs; however, the modified feed-forward PUFs have significantly lower intra-chip variation than the feed-forward PUFs.
-It is shown that the modified feed-forward cascade MUX PUF has the best uniqueness and randomness, while the MUX PUF has the best reliability.
+It is shown that the feed-forward PUFs have higher intra-chip variation than MUX PUFs; however, the modified feed-forward PUFs have significantly lower intra-chip variation than the feedforward PUFs.
+It is shown that the modified feed-forward cascade MUX PUF has the best uniqueness and randomness, while the original MUX PUF has the best reliability.
 The analysis presented in this paper can be used by the designer to choose an appropriate PUF based on the application's requirement.
 This eliminates the need for fabrication and testing of many PUFs for selecting an appropriate PUF.